 The SCD provides an extra layer of safety when holstering.
 It does NOT replace awareness and safe gun handling.
 It creates an additional layer of safety to help avoid accidents.
 ALWAYS follow the four cardinal rules of firearms safety.

-The SCD works with all Glock models except the 42, 43, and recently released Gen5 models (variants for those models are currently available for pre-order).
-There are two variants available one for use with OEM/stock Glock triggers and another for use with aftermarket triggers that reduce pre-travel.
+The SCD works with all Glock models.
+There are three models available, Gen5 (which includes the 19X, 17M, and 19M), Pre-Gen5 (Gen2/3/4, models 17–41), G43, and G42.
+The Pre-Gen5 model is available in two variants, one for use with OEM/stock Glock triggers and another for use with aftermarket triggers that reduce pre-travel.

 The SCD is CNC machined from 17-4PH stainless steel, has a black oxide finish, and is proudly made in the United States.